bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 })
 ```

 This enables you to draw the camera with whatever custom render logic you need!
-Note that this generally won't be required: most custom rendering scenarios will be covered by high level [Materials](#new-material-system) or extending the built in render graphs.
+Note that this generally won't be required: most custom rendering scenarios will be covered by high-level [Materials](#new-material-system) or extending the built in render graphs.

 ### Enabling / Disabling Cameras